brunv/JS-Complete/08 - Asynchronous JS/readme.md

 Since we're dealing with time sensitive code now a promise can have different states.
 So before the event has happened the promise is _pending_.
 Then after the event has happened the promise is called _settled_ or _resolved_.
 When the promise was actually successful, which means that a result is available, then the promise if _fulfilled_, but if there was an error, the promise is _rejected_.

 ## Async/Await
+Async/Await was introduced in ES7 and ES8.
+It allows us to consume Promises, but without all the callbacks that we have with the callback hell.

+Async functions will always run in the background and also automatically returns a promise with resolved value.

 ## AJAX